LiamBailey/TweetSlider/README.txt

 V3 Changelog:

 *NEW FEATURE* PHP Caching: The Plugin now calls get_tweets.php which is part of the package.
 It should be added to the same directory as all other files.
 PHP also must be able to write this folder as it creates the directory and files for caching.
 This also fixes the issue raised on Git by lmorgan69a, which was reported as ie9 crashing, but was actually the auto-refresh (see below) failing to bring in new tweets because the Twitter API limit had been reached.
-This only happened when the auto- refresh delay was set to short and making more than 150 requests to API per hour.
+This only happened when the auto-refresh delay was set to short and making more than 150 requests to API per hour.
 Now the plugin's PHP caching feature keeps a cache and counts requests, if/when the limit is reached, or if the API request fails for any reason it uses the cached tweets.

 NOTE: I have built my own system for counting requests, then I realised that the number of requests left before hitting the limit is sent back from Twitter in the Header of the response.
 And that Twitter also sends a 420 response code when the limit is reached.
 V3.1 will soon be released getting rid of its own counter, and using one or both of the above methods to prevent problems with rate limiting.

 V2.5 Changelog